mdobydullah/larapal/README.md

 <a name="usage"></a>
 ## Usage

-Following are some ways through which you can access the paypal provider:
+Following are some ways through which you can access the LaraPal provider:

 ```php
 // Import the class namespaces first, before using it directly